RapidAI/paddleocr2ncnn/README.md

 # paddleocr2ncnn

-Some scripts for converting  models of paddleocr to ncnn format.
+Some scripts for converting onnx models of paddleocr to ncnn format.